-Criteria JORC Code explanation Commentary Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances.
-The geophysical data shown is reprocessed and enhanced available aeromagnetic data that is available through WAMEX.
+Criteria JORC Code explanation Commentary Other substantive exploration data Other exploration data, if meaningful and material, should be reported including (but not limited to): geological observations; geophysical survey results; geochemical survey results; bulk samples - size and method of treatment; metallurgical test results; bulk density, groundwater, geotechnical and rock characteristics; potential deleterious or contaminating substances. available aeromagnetic data that is available through WAMEX.
 The data consists of a mix of GSWA flown and resource company flown data with flight line spacing varying between 800m and 400m.
-The geophysical data has been reprocessed and enhanced by Resource Potentials Pty Ltd, an expert geophysical consultancy.
-The location of copper occurrences are taken from the GSWA WAMEX database.
-Further work The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling). • Future work plans are discussed in this announcement.
+Further work • The nature and scale of planned further work (e.g. tests for lateral extensions or depth extensions or large-scale step-out drilling).
+Future work plans are discussed in this announcement.